Acts 18

 Acts 18:24-26An Eloquent Man, Incomplete

 24And a certain Jew named Apollos, born at Alexandria, an eloquent man, and mighty in the scriptures, came to Ephesus.
 25This man was instructed in the way of the Lord; and being fervent in the spirit, he spake and taught diligently the things of the Lord, knowing only the baptism of John.
-26And he began to speak boldly in the synagogue: whom when Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly
+26And he began to speak boldly in the synagogue: whom when Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly.

-Apollos is "mighty in the scriptures" - dunathos, powerful, competent, skilled4.
+Apollos is "mighty in the scriptures" - dunathos, powerful, competent, skilled.
 He knows the Old Testament.
 He understands the line of prophecy about the Messiah.
 He is not ignorant or lazy.
 He is genuinely learned.

 Apollos knows only John's baptism.
 This is a crucial gap.
 John baptized unto repentance.
 But John also pointed beyond himself to "one mightier than I." Apollos has not yet encountered the fullness of Christ - not the resurrection, not the gift of the Holy Spirit at Pentecost, not the inaugurated kingdom.
 He is burning, but incomplete.